AlexanderSWilliams/Anti-IP-License/README.md

 A "Restricted right" in a given jurisdiction is any IP belonging to a Licensor to perform a Restricted action involving a Restricted object.

-A right is "Publicly Exclusive" in a given jurisdiction if it excludes People from performing an action involving an object publicly or commercially but does not exclude any Person from performing the action involving the object privately and noncommercially.
-Depending on the jurisdiction, the excluded actions of Publicly Exclusive rights might include (but are not be limited to) renting, offering to rent, selling, offering to sell, distributing, communicating, performing, displaying, and broadcasting.
+A right is "Publicly/Commercially Exclusive" in a given jurisdiction if it excludes People from performing an action involving an object publicly or commercially but does not exclude any Person from performing the action involving the object privately and noncommercially.
+Depending on the jurisdiction, the excluded actions of Publicly/Commercially Exclusive rights might include (but are not be limited to) renting, offering to rent, selling, offering to sell, distributing, communicating, performing, displaying, and broadcasting.

-An action involving an object is a "Publicly Restricted" action in a given jurisdiction if there is a Person that would infringe on a Licensor's Publicly Exclusive IP assuming a) that Person does not have the permissions granted by this license and b) that Person performed the action involving the object.
+An action involving an object is a "Publicly/Commercially Restricted" action in a given jurisdiction if there is a Person that would infringe on a Licensor's Publicly/Commercially Exclusive IP assuming a) that Person does not have the permissions granted by this license and b) that Person performed the action involving the object.

-A Restricted object is "Public Restricted" in a given jurisdiction if a Publicly Restricted action is performed involving the Restricted object.
-As an example, in some jurisdictions, if a derivative work of an original work owned by a Licensor is publicly distributed and the right to create the derivative work was exercised under this license, then the derivative work is a Public Restricted object.
+A Restricted object is "Public/Commercial Restricted" in a given jurisdiction if a Publicly/Commercially Restricted action is performed involving the Restricted object.
+As an example, in some jurisdictions, if a derivative work of an original work owned by a Licensor is publicly distributed and the right to create the derivative work was exercised under this license, then the derivative work is a Public/Commercial Restricted object.

 The "Supporting Jurisdictions" of a condition are the jurisdictions that would recognize the condition as legally valid.
 For example, the Supporting Jurisdictions of the condition "You distributed a Restricted object" are the jurisdictions that recognize the object as a Restricted object and that You performed or are performing an action that would infringe on a Licensor's IP if the permissions granted by this license were not granted.